casaluca/SkyMapper/README.md

 let me know if you find anything unusual, have any question and/or suggestion.
 I expect this parameters to be OK, not to be perfect!
-As you can see from the paper, the metallicity calibration is rather straightforward, with minimal number of bands, and no prior assumptions: this makes it easy to understand how colours are mapped in [Fe/H], and to propagate uncertainties.
+As you can see from the paper, the metallicity calibration is rather straightforward, with minimal number of bands, no priors or modelling involved.
+I am not claiming this is the best approach, but it allows to readily understand how colours are mapped into [Fe/H], and to propagate uncertainties.
 The reason for using few bands stems from the fact photometric uncertainties are still rather large in current SkyMapper photometry, i.e. unless you also introduce other assumptions, adding more bands with little metallicity sensitivity carries almost more noise than information.
 Hence, the  metallicity calibration currently  relies on v band, which has the strongest  sensitivity to [Fe/H] (see also Fig 15 in the accompanying paper. u band is also metallicity sensitive, but has stronger dependence on surface gravity than v).
-If you so fancy, you are  welcome to improve these metallicities by introducing priors and more refined approaches.
+If you so fancy, you are  welcome to improve these metallicities by introducing more refined approaches.
 The goal here is to provide the community with something reasonably good, reasonably soon.
 Also, the metallicity calibration works in a direction roughly parallel to the reddening vector; hence the effect of reddening is minimized (that is not to say that reddening has no effect!
 In fact, you can propagate a